 The sea and coast around Zakynthos were picked for Greece’s first marine park.
 This is where the rare caretta caretta sea turtles lay their eggs.
-In spring these endangered creatures set off for Zante from the Libyan Sea and the southern Adriatic, not because they like the swim but because nature tells them to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and, especially, Sakania, east of Laganas, as they always have.
+In spring, these endangered creatures set off for Zante from the Libyan Sea and the southern Adriatic, not because they like the swim but because nature tells them to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and, especially, Sakania, east of Laganas, as they always have.
 If you’re lucky enough to witness this spectacle, please don’t disturb these beautiful creatures or their eggs.

 Zakynthos is not only beaches.
 Take a stroll through lovely Bokhali, 2km from the centre of town, and you’ll find yourself stopping every few minutes to admire the panoramic view of the harbour, Argassi and the Bay of Laganas.
 Or to photograph the alleys lined with old houses and traditional cafes.
 Walk a bit higher and you’ll come to the castle, camouflaged by all manner of plant and shrub, where the Venetians had their island capital.

-One of Orthodox pilgrimage sites in the Ionian, St Dionysios draws crowds of believers throughout the year as it houses the relics of the saint of the same name (also the island’s patron saint).
+The church of St Dionysios draws Orthodox Christian visitors throughout the year as it houses the relics of the saint of the same name (also the island’s patron saint).
 The impressive church was built in 1926, with a three-aisled basilica and inner arch.
 The catastrophic earthquake of 1953 left it virtually undamaged.
 Miracle or just solid foundations?

 Hidden gems of Zante island

 The Strofades, more islands to explore

 Locals claim that Mick Jagger hails from the village of Kiliomeno (which translates as rolling) and that’s why he named his band The Rolling Stones.
-This is a big local tease, but nobody’s kidding when it comes to extoling the virtues of this delightful settlement.
+This is a big local tease but nobody’s kidding when it comes to extolling the virtues of this delightful settlement.
 Take your time to admire its traditional architectural style and old homes which resemble fortresses.

 Set aside some time for a visit to an island winery, some of which go back centuries.
 Hundreds of hectares are devoted to vineyards and there are more than 60 different grape varietals.